Whatever your choice of poison is, these bars are more than glad to shake, stir and muddle a drink just for you

 Tel: +65 6831 7250

 Not only is this a favourite among cocktail lovers in Singapore, the bar was also a hit at the World’s 50 Best Bars and Asia’s 50 Best Bars awards, clinching the 30th and 22nd spots respectively.
 Tucked beneath the grounds of Ann Siang Hill, enter the bar and you’ll be greeted by an industrial installation of light bulbs and wafting scents of burning herbs.
 The bartenders are also friendly and more than eager to explain the list of cocktails to you.
 Everything is culinary-centric, and undergoes constant experimentation.
-Start with the Moscow Mule, made with an amalgamation of fermented rye, blackberries, honey, and topped with coriander snow.
-Can’t decide?
-The Omakase menu should do the trick.
+Start with the Hot & Cold – it’s shaken with pineapple- and lavender-infused tequila, fresh pineapple and lime, and topped with warm white chocolate and coconut foam.

 7 Ann Siang Hill